dhineshp565/flye_ANI/README.md

 # flye_ANI
 Pipeline for Whole genome Assembly using Dragonflye and ANI analysis using fastANI and ANIclustermap for Oxford nanopore reads.
 Outputs ANI report in html format.
+Requires nextflow,docker or conda

 Usage